ericfialkowski/uuid-cl/README.md

 Another reason for "why," is a simple "because I can."
 While we should strive to follow the "dry" principle, don't be afraid to write little tools that match _your_ needs.

+To further show "why," I expanded the utility to create cuids in addition to uuids.

 ## Building